A. Autopsy and coroners reports

 Under D.C. laws governing the medical examiner, any person with a "legitimate interest" may gain access to autopsy reports.
 D.C.
 Code Ann. § 5-1412(c).
 This right can be enforced by court order.
 Id.
 Although the government may attempt to protect autopsy reports by asserting the privacy, investigatory records or Vital Records Act exemptions, those exemptions do not permit nondisclosure if the Medical Examiner's statute requires disclosure.
 D.C.
 Code Ann. § 2-534(c); Dunhill v.
 Director, 416 A.2d 244, 247-48 (D.C.
 1980).

 Generally, autopsy reports made by a district examiner are subject to Chapter 119 (Public Records Law).
 See Op.
 Att’y Gen. Fla.
 78-23 (1978) (autopsy reports made by a district medical examiner pursuant to Fla.
-Stat. § 406 (1991) are public records and should be held open to inspection by the public).
-Williams v.
+Stat. § 406 (1991) are public records and should be held open to inspection by the public); Williams v.
 City of Minneola, 575 So.
 2d 683 (Fla.
 5th DCA 1991) (still photographs and videotapes taken by the police of an autopsy are public records).
-But see, Palm Beach Newspapers v.
+But see Palm Beach Newspapers v.
 Telizzese, 6 Fla.
 Supp.
 2d 8 (Fla.
 15th Cir.
-1984) (there was no compelling reason to continue to withhold an autopsy report from the public where release of the report no longer posed a threat to a continuing investigation, and section 406.17 operated to repeal a special law which created an exception to the public records law in providing that records prepared by the Palm Beach County medical examiner were confidential).
+1984) (no compelling reason to continue to withhold an autopsy report from the public where release of the report no longer posed a threat to a continuing investigation, and section 406.17 operated to repeal a special law which created an exception to the public records law in providing that records prepared by the Palm Beach County medical examiner were confidential).
 Cf. Yeste v.
-Miami Herald Publ’g, 451 So.
+Miami Herald Publ’g Co., 451 So.
 2d 491 (Fla.
-3d DCA 1984), rev. denied, 461 So.
-2d 115 (Fla.
-1984) (section 382.008(6) makes the medical certification of the cause of death in death certificate when no autopsy was performed by a medical examiner confidential by implication and therefore exempt from public inspection and copying pursuant to section 119.07(3)(a)).
+3d DCA 1984) (section 382.008(6) makes the medical certification of the cause of death in death certificate when no autopsy was performed by a medical examiner confidential by implication and therefore exempt from public inspection and copying pursuant to section 119.07(3)(a)).

-However, in 2001, the state legislature exempted from the disclosure requirements of section 119.07(1) and section 24(a), Art.
-I, photographs or video or audio recordings of an autopsy in the possession of a medical examiner or any person assisting the medical examiner who may have possession of the photograph, video, or audio recording.
-H.B.
-No 1083, 2001 Fla.
-Sess.
-Law Serv.
-Ch.
-2001-1 (H.B.
-1083) (West).
+However, in 2001, the state legislature exempted from the disclosure requirements of section 119.07(1) and article I, section 24(a) of the Florida Constitution, photographs, video, or audio recordings of an autopsy in the possession of a medical examiner or any person assisting the medical examiner who may have possession of the photograph, video, or audio recording.
+See Fla.
+Stat. § 406.135(2); H.B.
+No. 1083, 2001 Fla.
+Laws Ch.
+2001-1.
 The surviving spouse or, if no surviving spouse, the surviving parent(s), or if no surviving spouse or parent, an adult child may access the autopsy records, and a court may grant any person access to such materials upon a showing of good cause.
 Id.
 The Florida Seventh Circuit Court applied the exemption in Earnhardt v.
-Volusia Cty., Office of Med.
-Exam’r, No. 2001-30373-CICI, (Fla.
+Volusia County, No. 2001-30373-CICI, (Fla.
 7th Cir.
 2001), to withhold from the media and interested individuals access to autopsy photographs of famed race car driver Dale Earnhardt.
 On appeal, the court held that the exemption was not unconstitutionally overbroad.
-Campus Commc’ns Inc. v.
+Campus Commc’ns, Inc. v.
 Earnhardt, 821 So.
 2d 388 (Fla.
 5th DCA 2002).

 The Act does not exempt autopsy or coroners’ reports.
 See Kilgore v.
 R. W. Page Corp., 259 Ga.
 556, 385 S.E.2d 406 (1989) (Act applies to the office of coroner).
 However, the code otherwise specifically forbids the release of any autopsy photographs or images by hospitals without written permission of the next of kin.
 O.C.G.A. § 45-16-27(d).
 But in closed criminal investigations a superior court may find that the public interest in disclosure outweighs any privacy interest asserted by the deceased’s next of kin and permit such photographs to be disclosed.
 Id.